-The FCC voted on party lines (3-2) to repeal the Open Internet Order on Dec.
+The FCC voted on party lines (3 to 2) to repeal the Open Internet Order on Dec.
 14, 2017, and on April 23, 2018 the first set of rules will go into effect.
 The ruling, which is called Restoring Internet Freedom under the Federal Register, makes it clear that the internet is no longer considered a Title II common carrier, which means its regulation does not fall under the purview of the FCC, but under the FTC, as was the case prior to 2015.
-In layman's terms, this vote marks the repeal of what many commonly refer to as net neutrality.
+In layman's terms, this officially marks the repeal of what many commonly refer to as net neutrality.
 On June 11, 2018, the final push by Democrats to block the overturning failed, when it did not pass the House.

 Defenders of net neutrality lament the FCC's decision, believing it will threaten free speech and competition by pushing certain content in the "fast lane," banishing other content to the "slow lane" and blocking content at will.
 Meanwhile, supporters of the FCC's decision believe a lighter-touch approach to regulation will make it easier for large companies to innovate and for small internet providers to expand their reach in rural and underserved communities.

 California's Attorney General Xavier Becerra said "As a result of this inaction, starting today internet service providers (ISPs) have the power to force websites to pay fees for faster internet speeds and limit consumers’ ability to access the internet content of their choice."
 And while they may have that power, enacting anything in the short term would likely create a publicity problem.